SFH-Foundation/sfhfoundation/docs/reflections/spectrum/boundless-wealth.md

 image: assets/images/11.jpg
 ---

-# Journey 5 - Real Wealth, Beauty, and Treasure
+# Journey 5 - Boundless Wealth

 Beauty is within the innermost of everything that exists - even within what appears ugly.